Fall of Suharto: Unrest, violence, and riots

-Despite the worsening economic situation, during the 1998 General Session of the People's Consultative Assembly, Suharto was unanimously re-elected president, with Try Sutrisno being replaced by minister B. J. Habibie as vice president.
+Despite the worsening economic situation, during the 1998 General Session of the People's Consultative Assembly, Suharto was unanimously re-elected president, with vice president Try Sutrisno being replaced by minister and longtime confidant B. J. Habibie.
 Suharto's choice of Habibie was poorly received, causing the rupiah to continue its fall.
 All the while, he stacked the new Seventh Development Cabinet with several of his own family and business associates.
 The government's increase of fuel prices by 70% in May triggered rioting in Medan, North Sumatra.
 With Suharto increasingly seen as the source of the country's mounting economic and political crises, prominent political figures, including Muslim politician Amien Rais, spoke out against his presidency, and in January 1998, university students began organizing nationwide demonstrations.

 A demonstration at the Bandung Institute of Technology saw 500 demonstrators, and by March, larger demonstrations had occurred at other universities.
 Including the University of Indonesia and Gadjah Mada University.
 On 9 May 1998, a police officer, Dadang Rusmana, was reported to have been killed at a demonstration at Djuanda University.
 These demonstrators were protesting against massive price rises for fuel and energy, and were demanding that President Suharto step down.

 On 9 May, Suharto left Indonesia for a Group of 15 summit in Cairo, Egypt.
 Meanwhile, at Jakarta's Trisakti University, university students planned to march towards the Parliamentary Complex, but security forces refused to allow them to leave the campus of the university.
 Students then conducted a sit-in outside the gates of the campus, there men in Mobile Brigade Corps uniforms appeared on the flyover overlooking Trisakti.
 They fired at the students, killing four (Elang Mulia Lesmana, Heri Hertanto, Hafidin Royan, and Hendriawan Sie), and injuring dozens more.